By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Words: 558|Page: 1|3 min read

 The use of symbolism in literature is a powerful tool that can add depth and complexity to a story.
 F. Scott Fitzgerald's classic novel, The Great Gatsby, is no exception.
 Throughout the novel, the symbol of gold is used to convey a variety of themes, from wealth and extravagance to the corrupting influence of materialism.
-In this essay, we will explore the symbolism of gold in The Great Gatsby and its implications for the characters and the broader themes of the novel.
+In this essay, we will explore the symbolism of gold in The Great Gatsby and its implications for the characters and the broader themes of the novel (Fitzgerald, 1925).

 The use of gold as a symbol in The Great Gatsby is evident from the very beginning of the novel.
 The main character, Jay Gatsby, is introduced as a wealthy and enigmatic figure, known for his lavish parties and opulent lifestyle.
 His mansion, with its gold leaf decorations and extravagant furnishings, serves as a physical manifestation of his wealth and success.
 This use of gold as a symbol of wealth and opulence sets the stage for the rest of the novel, establishing a clear contrast between the world of the rich and the world of the poor.
+The allure of gold is not only in its material value but also in its ability to create an illusion of grandeur and happiness.

 This idea is further reinforced by the character of Tom Buchanan, Daisy's husband, who represents the old money aristocracy.
 Tom's wealth is inherited and ingrained in his family history, and he views Gatsby's newfound wealth as vulgar and lacking in substance.
 The contrast between the two characters, with Gatsby representing the new money and Tom representing the old, highlights the superficial nature of materialism and the corrosive effect it can have on individuals and society as a whole.
+This dichotomy not only emphasizes the class divide but also critiques the American social hierarchy and its values.

 In conclusion, the use of gold as a symbol in The Great Gatsby serves to highlight the themes of wealth, materialism, and the corrupting influence of the pursuit of the American Dream.
 The characters in the novel are all driven by their desire for wealth and success, but ultimately find themselves disillusioned and unfulfilled.
 The symbolism of gold serves as a powerful reminder of the superficial nature of materialism and the emptiness that can lie at the heart of the pursuit of wealth.
 As readers, we are left to ponder the implications of this symbolism and consider the broader themes it represents in the novel and in our own lives.